Gooovinda/OIBSIP/README.md

   * `README.md` with explanation
   * Python notebooks/scripts
-  * 🛆 Zipped dataset(s) if under GitHub file size limits
+  * Dataset links in the README.md

-  * 🔗 Dataset links in the README if too large
+* 📁 Datasets not pushed due to GitHub size restrictions.

-* 📁 Datasets not pushed due to GitHub size restrictions (100MB limit).
-Links are provided inside each project’s README.
+* Links are provided inside each project’s README.